|John and Gerry's Orchids of Britain and Europe|

 O. reinholdii was first described by Fleischmann from Attica, Greece in 1907 and was named in honour of an eminent 19th century Athens doctor.

-It is surely one of the Mediterraneans most beautiful orchids and belongs to the small O. reinholdii group of Ophrys containing just five members.
-The other four species all have characteristically bold markings and include amongst their number the equally distinctive O.cretica, O.ariadne, and the similar O. straussii .
+It is surely one of the Mediterraneans most beautiful orchids and belongs to the small O. reinholdii group of Ophrys containing just seven members.
+The other six species all have characteristically bold markings and include amongst their number the equally distinctive O.cretica, O.ariadne, and the extremely similar O. straussii .
 This latter taxon is a somewhat controversial one and the relationship between it and O. reinholdii would benefit from further study.

 O. reinholdii has a scattered distribution from Macedonia down to Anatolia and is not by any means a common orchid, though it can grow in substantial colonies where it does occur.
-Being such a distinctive flower it's unlikely to be mistaken for any other Ophrys apart from the aforementioned O. straussii with which there is a considerable overlap of range in the southern Aegean and Anatolia.
+Although a distinctive flower it can easily be mistaken for the aforementioned O. straussii and also the newly described O. reinhardiorum both of which share a considerable overlap of range.

 The following 3 photo's depict less typical examples of the species and may well be the results of genetic interference.